themintchoco/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Tutorly _home folder_.

 **Q**: What is the difference between the `student list` and `student` commands?<br>
 **A**: The `student list` command will list all students in Tutorly.
 The `student` command simply switches the active tab to students and preserves results from any previous `student search` commands.
 The same applies to `session` and `session list`.